-The industry includes 10 large export companies, 30 medium scale companies and about 3000 small scale manufacturers.
+The industry includes 10 export companies, 30 medium scale companies and about 3000 small scale manufacturers.

-Raw material Base
+Raw material

-Leather
+Base Leather

-The bulk of leather footwear made in Sri Lanka is made out of imported leathers from Italy & India.
-However, in recent years several production units have been set up in the country using local leather.
-In fact two companies are equipped with tanneries and are able to produce leather to meet their own specific requirements.
+The bulk of leather footwear made in Sri Lanka is made out of imported leathers from Italy India, Turkey and Pakistan.

-At present there are 6 chrome leather tanneries and 11 vegetable leather tanneries operating in Sri Lanka.
-The combined capacity of which is estimated to be in the region of 25 kg a day.
+At present there are 05 chrome leather tanneries and 01 vegetable leather tanneries operating in Sri Lanka.
+The combined capacity of which is estimated to be in the region of 650 kg a day.
 In general however the supply of locally tanned and finished leather is inadequate to meet of the export industry's requirements both in terms of quality and quantity.
 The government has allowed duty free import of raw material to facilitate the industry.